MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 **Tip**: This switch works only if the current value of the ScanOnlyIfIdleEnabled property is False (disabled).
 If the value is already True (enabled), this switch does nothing.

-- $true: Windows Defender runs schedules scans when the computer is on, but not in use.
-This is the default value.
-- $false: Windows Defender runs schedules scans when the computer is in use.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)